caelusway/agent-launchpad-infra/docs/support.md

 ## 🎯 Getting Help

-Need assistance with the AI Agent Launchpad?
+Need assistance with the Multi-Agent Infrastructure at Scale?
 We're here to help!
 Choose the support option that best fits your needs.

 ## 🚀 Quick Start Support